What is a lead scoring model?

 If you’re following along, make sure to check the box allowing contacts to enter the workflow multiple times (see below).

 This will ensure that they receive points for any of the key actions in this category.

-Dynamic segmentation consists of using marketing automation to arrange contacts into specific lists based on specific characteristics or behaviors to better target them with your marketing emails in real-time.
+Dynamic segmentation uses marketing automation to arrange contacts into lists based on characteristics or behaviors.
+You can then better target them with marketing emails in real time.

 As we’ve just mentioned, you can use the lead score attribute to automatically add your contacts to targeted lists according to their interest level in your product or service.